 A driver is said to have got a tankslapper when a sideways movement causes the rear end of the car to step out of line.

 Each Grand Prix is held over three days, from Friday to Sunday, except in Monaco where the Friday practice sessions are held on a Thursday.
 The action starts on Fridays and culminates in the crowning event, the race on Sundays.
 Between Friday and Sunday, there are practice and qualifying sessions that set the scene for the race on Sunday.

 Practice sessions usually start on Fridays and last till Saturday mornings.
-If the races are scheduled to be held in the night, the timings of the practice sessions may vary.
-Practice sessions are for individual teams and their drivers to familiarise themselves with the track and fine tune their cars.
+If the races are scheduled to be held at night, the timings of the practice sessions may vary.
+Practice sessions are for individual teams and their drivers to familiarise themselves with the track and fine-tune their cars.

 Qualifying sessions are the most exciting experience you will get on a racing weekend.
 Generally held on Saturday afternoons, there are three qualifying phases Q1, Q2 and Q3.
 During qualifying sessions, drivers will push their machines to the brink in order to get a good position on the grid.

 In Q1, or the first qualifying round all the 20 cars (if there are 20 cars participating) will take part.
 The five cars finishing last will be eliminated from any further qualification sessions.
 They will take the grid positions from 16 to 20 depending on their timings in Q1.

 The remaining 15 cars will participate in the Q2 session.
 In this session a further five cars that finish last will be eliminated from the last qualifying session.
 They will take grid positions according to their performance in the Q2 session.